 For most people, the coronavirus causes only mild or moderate symptoms including fever, shortness of breath and cough.
 Recovery might take about two weeks.
 Severe illness including pneumonia can occur, especially in the elderly and people with existing health problems, and recovery could take six weeks in such cases.

-Other infected essential workers include an employee at a Target in Silver Spring, Maryland; a Trader Joe's in Clarendon, Virginia and a Giant grocery store worker in D.C.
-All tested positive for coronavirus this week.
-The three stores were each temporarily closed for deep cleaning, management said.
+A 27-year-old woman who worked at a Giant grocery store in Largo, Maryland, died from the virus.
+Other sickened essential workers include an employee at a Target in Silver Spring, Maryland; Trader Joe's staff members in D.C. and Clarendon, Virginia and a Giant grocery store worker in D.C.
+In each case, the stores temporarily closed for deep cleaning.

-A Loudoun County school transport worker who supported the district's efforts to ensure meals were delivered to the community has tested positive, officials said Thursday.
+A Loudoun County school transport worker who supported the district's efforts to ensure meals were delivered to the community has tested positive, officials said.
 Officials don't believe they had close contact with any school staff or members of the public.

 A 62-year-old Army veteran from Virginia tested positive for COVID-19 after his death, his family said.
 The Canterbury Rehabilitation & Healthcare Center in suburban Richmond houses one of the country's worst outbreaks.
 More than 90 people were sickened there and at least three residents have died.